ExinOne/ExinCore/README.md

 # ExinCore

-ExinCore is a decentralized **instant exchange platform** built on Mixin Network, to use ExinCore, just send a asset transfer to ExinCore, ExinCore will auto use API to trade in exchange like `Binance`, `Huobi Global`, `BigOne`, `Okex`, `FCoin`, ruturn to pay account after exchange, complete within 1 second.
+ExinCore is a decentralized **instant exchange platform** built on [Mixin Network](https://mixin.one), to use ExinCore, just send a asset transfer to ExinCore, ExinCore will auto use API to trade in exchange like `Binance`, `Huobi Global`, `BigOne`, `Okex`, `FCoin`, ruturn to pay account after exchange, complete within 1 second.

 All order and trade data are encoded in the Mixin snapshots' memo field, the memo is base64 encoded MessagePack.

-ExinCore is available to professional users with programming skills, general user enjoy the Instant-Exchange service, and the OTC service at ExinOne (https://exinone.com).
+ExinCore is available to professional users with programming skills, general user enjoy the Instant-Exchange service, and the OTC service at [ExinOne](https://exinone.com).

 ## Features